 If you’re new to this series and want to check it out from the beginning, you can find that here.
-And look here for a list of all the programming articles.

 In Part 70 we continued of built-in array functions in our MQL4 tutorial.
 In this installment, we'll begin our discussion of multi-dimensional arrays.

 For the last several installments we've been talking about arrays.
 More specifically, single-dimension arrays.
 A single-dimension array has a single subscript or index following the array name contained in square brackets.
 A two-dimension array has two indices following the array name (for example, Prices[10,10].)
 A two-dimension array can be thought of like a spreadsheet.
 You can think of the two indices like the rows and columns of a spreadsheet.

 Likewise, a three-dimension array (Prices[10,10,10]) can be thought of like a stack of spreadsheets, rows, columns, and sheet numbers.
 Four-dimension arrays (Prices[10,10,10,10]) are conceptually a little more difficult.
 MQL4 allows a maximum of four-dimensional arrays.
 For the purposes of this article series, we will stick to one- and two-dimensional arrays.

 All elements of the array must be of the same declared variable type.
 In other words, all the elements must be a string, integer, double or some other MQL4-recognized variable type.
 You can manipulate your way around this by declaring the array as type string and then using the string conversion functions (DoubleToStr(), StrToDouble() and TimeToStr(), StrToTime(), etc.) to convert the stored string elements to whatever variable type you require.